 Kindale provides Community Living and Day Options to adults of all ages – from youth to seniors – and at all levels of functioning.
 These day programs make an immense difference in the lives of people with developmental and other disabilities.
 They provide opportunities for skill enhancement, recreation, socialization and community inclusion that significantly enhance self esteem and quality of life.

 In recent years Kindale has committed to moving services out of ‘sheltered’ settings into the community wherever possible.
 This is particularly important for younger people who participated in the public school system and never experienced institutionalization.
 These young folk are often reluctant to participate in traditional programs.
 As a result Kindale has opened two ‘Community Inclusion Centres’ that operate more like a drop in or resource centres and many of the activities occur in the wider community.
-The first to open was ‘Mainstreet Connections’ in Downtown Vernon in 2008.
-‘Independent Generation’ opened in a mall in Armstrong in 2009.
+The first to open was ‘Mainstreet Connections’ in Vernon in 2008.
+‘Independent Generation’ opened in Armstrong in 2009.

 Mainstreet Connections